 - How did this financial product perform compared with the reference benchmark?
 Not applicable - How did this financial product perform compared with the broad market index?'
-Not applicable benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Not applicable

 [include note for financial products where an index has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the financial product]